duggabe/gr-webserver/README.md

 ```
 cd ~/gr-webserver/examples
-python3 zmq_PUSH_PULL_server.py
+python3 echo_JSON.py
 ```

 * Whatever you type on the Input will be echoed in all caps.
-* There is also an example flowgraph which will display input messages on the console and send out a "GNU Radio" message every 10 seconds.

-* While gr-webserver is running, you can open another tab in your browser to ```http://localhost:50250/trace``` to see some additional information.
+* While gr-webserver is running, you can open another tab in your browser to ```http://localhost:50250/trace``` to see some diagnostic information.